zephray/VerilogBoy/doc/cpu.md

 Cycle 1: Check condition and decide if need to continue Cycle 2: If taken, same as ret start from Cycle 1; If not, fetch new PC; Calculate PC + 1

+## Interrupt

+The interrupt check happens at the same time as the instruction fetch (S3).
+If there is an interrupt, the normal execution would be stopped, and the instruction fetch for the ISR would happen at the fifth M cycle:

+Cycle 0: During normal PC fetch and PC+1 calculation, interrupt happend, dispatch scheduled.
+Cycle 1: Calculate SP - 1.
+Bus no op.
+Cycle 2: Calculate SP - 1.
+Bus write PCh.
+Cycle 3: No calculate.
+Bus write PCl.
+Check interrupt source, decide which to dispatch Cycle 4: Fetch first byte of ISR
+Cycle 5: Start ISR execution

 ## Reference